Voice of God — Can every Christian hear the voice of God?

 My sheep hear My voice, and I know them, and they follow Me; and I give eternal life to them . . .
 John 10:27-28 (NASB)

-So, who are Jesus’ sheep?
-They are the believers, Christians.
-Christians are those who actively believe only Jesus can and does forgive sins and gives them eternal life.
+Who are Jesus’ sheep?
+They are the elect, who were chosen before the foundation of the world (Acts 13:48; Romans 8:28-30; Ephesians 1:3-5; 2 Thessalonians 2:13; 1 Peter 1:1-2).
+The elect will hear Jesus’ voice from the pages of Scripture.
+They will actively believe in Jesus, confess their sins and Jesus will give them eternal life.
 In John 3:16 we are told that those who believe in Jesus have eternal life.

 For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 John 3:16 (NASB)